 Histoire du livre, History of the Book, Textual Studies, Print Culture, Sociology of the Text: all these names have been used to describe an international academic movement that rose to prominence in the late twentieth century and continues to expand today.
-Book History creates and applies knowledge of the material, cultural, and theoretical aspects of the book, including manuscript, print, and digital media, along with associated practices of authorship, reading and collecting, within different disciplines in the humanities and information sciences.
-The field found an early home at the University of Toronto with the launch in 1994 of the Toronto Centre for the Book (TCB), which is now the public lecture series of the Collaborative Program in Book History and Print Culture (BHPC).
-The Collaborative Program admitted its first cohort of graduate students in September 2000, and now has a flourishing network of alumni in academia, library and information sciences, publishing and related fields in Canada and around the world.
+The field of Book History creates and applies knowledge of the material, cultural, and theoretical aspects of books and other textual and pictorial forms, including manuscript, print, and digital media, along with associated practices of authorship, reading, and collecting, within different disciplines in the humanities and information sciences.
+BHPC admitted its first cohort of graduate students in September 2000, and now has a flourishing network of alumni in academia, library and information sciences, publishing and related fields in Canada and around the world.

 Travaux et thèses peuvent être soumis en français, avec l’approbation des instructeurs et/ou du département d’attache.
 Les étudiants travaillant en domaine français sont spécialement encouragés à le faire.

 In 2020 the BHPC program successfully completed a cyclical review as part of the University of Toronto Quality Assurance Process (UTQAP).
 For more about the program, see the BHPC 2019 self-study prepared for the review.